dirkwa/signalk-autopilot-furuno/README.md

 ## General
 - Improve PGN 127237 handling, to give feedback on data path "steering.autopilot.*"
  - PGN 126208 (NMEA Command/Request/Acknowledge)
- - PGN 126464 (PGN List TX/RX group funvtion)
+ - PGN 126464 (PGN List TX/RX group function)
- - PGN 126996 (Product information)
  - PGN 130827 (Unknown)
- - PGN 126208 (NMEA Command/Request/Acknowledge)
  - Or additional fields in PGN 127237 that change based on mode

-- Alerting is autopilot has a issue and disengages PGN 127237
+- Alerting is autopilot has a issue and disengages PGN 127237 --> Alert notofocation
  - PGN 65360 (Proprietary Furuno)
  - PGN 126208 (NMEA Command/Request/Acknowledge)
  - Or additional fields in PGN 127237 that change based on mode

-### Questions when comparing Signal K to Timezero Pro:
+## Questions when comparing Signal K to Timezero Pro:
 - Why does TZ in GOTO sent also 129285?
 TZ does not.
 Is it to give the display a destination name?

-## Startup
-- Check if all nessecary paths are available (rudder angle, etc)
+Will it work without?

 ## Future wish
 - Figure out how to remotely enable the Autopilot